gilbarbara/helpers/README.md

 **keyMirror(input: PlainObject): PlainObject**
 Set the key as the value.

+**mergeProps<TDefaultProps, TProps>(defaultProps: TDefaultProps, props: TProps): TProps**
+Merges the defaultProps with literal values with the incoming props, removing undefined values from it that would override the defaultProps.
+The result is a type-safe object with the defaultProps as required properties.

 **objectEntries\<T extends PlainObject>(input: T): Array\<[K in keyof T, T[K]]>**
 Type-safe Object.entries().